-P272 is a very important piece of Ofgem regulation that will change how business electricity users in profile classes 05-08 are charged for their power.
+P272 is a very important piece of Ofgem regulation that changed how business electricity users in profile classes 05-08 are charged for their power.

-P272 came into effect on November 5th, 2015 for all new and renewing contracts and will apply to all businesses in profile class 05-08 from April 1st, 2017.
+P272 came into effect on 5 November 2015 for all new and renewing contracts and will applied to all businesses in profile class 05-08 from 1 April 2017.

 What P272 will do will bring large non-half hourly (NHH) energy users in line with half hourly energy users.